jpswade/jpswade.github.io/_posts/2008-04-22-recording-an-irc-channel-on-windows.md

 I decided that some people may wish to know how to do it on Windows.

-Here&#8217;s how&#8230;
+Here's how&#8230;

 <!--more-->

-There&#8217;s tuns of IRC clients out there for windows, you can even find IRC clients in your web browser, such as Chatzilla in Mozilla and Opera has one too, not only this but you can also get ported versions of Linux clients.
+There's tuns of IRC clients out there for windows, you can even find IRC clients in your web browser, such as Chatzilla in Mozilla and Opera has one too, not only this but you can also get ported versions of Linux clients.
 Not only that, bug large IRC networks such as EFnet even have their own [webchat](http://chat.efnet.org/).

-We&#8217;re not going to use any of these, we&#8217;re going to use the most renowned IRC client in the world: [mIRC](http://www.mirc.com/).
+We're not going to use any of these, we're going to use the most renowned IRC client in the world: [mIRC](http://www.mirc.com/).

-What makes mIRC such a great client is it&#8217;s usability.
-You&#8217;ll learn this once you start to use it.
+What makes mIRC such a great client is it's usability.
+You'll learn this once you start to use it.

 Installing mIRC is easy, just [download mIRC](http://www.mirc.com/get.php), run the exe file and follow the simple on screen instructions.